tc39/proposal-smart-pipelines/readme.md

 rule][].
 The rule is also generally overridden by methods definitions and other function definitions, such that they hide their substructure from the rule.

-(It should be noted that, uniquely among the static semantic rules, Contains is written as an infix operator: “… Contains …” for historical reasons.
+(Uniquely among the static semantic rules, Contains is written as an infix operator in the ECMAScript specification – “… Contains …” – for historical reasons.
 This proposal will instead use the planned future new syntax “….contains(…)”.)

 **This proposal will use Contains to determine whether a pipeline’s body uses its `#` topic reference.** This is so that many [footguns may be statically